 - The metal container should be placed away from anything flammable.
 It should not be placed next to a firewood pile, up against or in the garage, on or under a wood deck or under a porch.

 - After sitting for a week in the closed metal container, check them again to be sure that they are cool.
 If so, the ashes are then safe to dispose of in your trash.

 As a safety precaution keep anything that can burn at least three feet away from a fireplace, wood stove, or any other heating appliance, and create a three-foot “kid-free zone” around open fires.
 It is important to make sure the fireplace has a sturdy screen to stop sparks from flying, and never leave a fire unattended, particularly when children are present.

-Ash cans can also be used to store rags that have been used for painting, varnishing or staining and for the disposal of charcoal briquettes that have been used in a bar-b-que.
+Ash cans can also be used to store rags that have been used for painting, varnishing or staining and for the disposal of charcoal briquettes that have been used in a barbecue.

 Residents may fill out an Ash Can Request form and bring it to our main office to receive an ash can.

 Truckee Meadows Fire Protection District offers Public Education and Community Risk Reduction Programs to its residents.
 Please see the Public Education Request Form.
-The form shall be filled out in its entirety and returned to our office.
+The form should be filled out in its entirety and returned to our office.
 The request will be reviewed, and the requestor contacted with follow-up information regarding the requested program.
-Requests shall be made no later than 21 days prior to the date of the requested program.
+Requests should be made at least 21 days prior to the date of the requested program.
 Please call the Prevention Division at 775-326-6006 with questions.

 Fire Hazard Concerns